-As of January 1, 2012, the demonstrated reserve base (DRB) was estimated to contain 483 billion short tons.
-In the United States, coal resources are larger than remaining natural gas and oil resources.
-Annually, EIA reports remaining tons of coal in the DRB, which is comprised of coal resources that have been identified to specified levels of accuracy and may support economic mining under current technologies.
+As of January 1, 2022, the demonstrated reserve base (DRB) was estimated to contain 471 billion short tons of coal.
+In the United States, coal resources are larger than remaining natural gas and oil resources, based on total British thermal units (Btu).
+Once a year, we report remaining tons of coal in the DRB, which consists of coal resources that have been identified to specified levels of accuracy.

-Between 1990 and 1999, EIA obtained updated coal reserves information and data largely through its Coal Reserves Data Base (CRDB) program.
-That program encouraged State agencies to revise coal resource and reserves estimates in their respective States.
-These revised coal reserve estimates include improved analyses of coal quality, accessibility, and recoverability in the study areas.
-EIA used these new data to revise the DRB.
+Between 1990 and 1999, we obtained updated coal reserves information and data largely through our Coal Reserves Data Base (CRDB) program.
+That program encouraged state agencies to revise coal resource and reserves estimates for their respective states.
+Our more recent revised coal reserves estimates, however, include improved analyses of coal quality, accessibility, and recoverability in the study areas.
+We use these new data to revise the DRB.

 Recovery rates vary greatly between underground and surface mining.
-The actual proportion of coal resources that can be recovered economically from undisturbed deposits varies from less than 40 percent in some underground mines to more than 90 percent at some surface mines.
-In some underground mines, by design a portion of the coal is left intact as pillars to protect against surface collapse.
-Adverse geologic features in a mining area, such as folding, faulting, and inter-layered rock strata, can limit the amount of coal recovered at some underground and surface mines.
+The actual proportion of coal resources that can be recovered from undisturbed deposits varies from less than 40% in some underground mines to more than 90% at some surface mines.
+In some underground mines, a portion of the coal is intentionally left intact as pillars to protect against surface collapse.
+Adverse geologic features in a mining area, such as folding, faulting, and interlayered rock strata, can limit the amount of coal recovered at some underground and surface mines.

 Access to some coal is limited.
-Because of property rights, land use conflicts, and physical and environmental restrictions, EIA has estimated that only about 50 percent of the DRB may be available or accessible for mining.
+Because of property rights, land use conflicts, and physical and environmental restrictions, we estimate that only about 53% of the DRB may be available or accessible for mining.

-EIA annually estimates recoverable coal reserves by adjusting the DRB to reflect accessibility and recovery rates in mining.
-As of January 1, 2012, EIA estimated that the remaining U.S. recoverable coal reserves totaled over 258 billion short tons (a short ton is a unit of weight equal to 2,000 pounds), from a demonstrated reserve base of 483 billion short tons.
+We annually estimate recoverable coal reserves by adjusting the DRB to reflect accessibility and recovery rates in mining.
+As of January 1, 2022, we estimated that the remaining U.S. recoverable coal reserves totaled 251 billion short tons out of a DRB of 471 billion short tons.